What I build, and how engagements work.

 MCP Server (Custom)

-Custom Model Context Protocol server.
-Connects Claude to your internal tools, data, or APIs as first-class actions.
-Examples: Notion-MCP, Linear-MCP, your-CRM-MCP.
+A custom Model Context Protocol server that connects Claude to your internal tools, data, or APIs as first-class actions.
+Past examples: a Notion MCP, a Linear MCP, a CRM MCP.

 2–4 DAYSCUSTOM